Network

 CIDRRangeList generates a list of all IP addresses within the given CIDR block.
 It works for both IPv4 and IPv6 CIDR blocks, returning a list of all IP addresses as strings.
 This function is useful for iterating over all IP addresses in a CIDR block or generating a list of IP addresses for further processing.

-Be careful, this method can generate a large number of IP addresses for large CIDR blocks, which may consume a significant amount of memory and processing time.
+Be careful, this method can generate numerous IP addresses for large CIDR blocks, which may consume a significant amount of memory and processing time.

 Signature